o-jasper/Expression-hook/readme.markdown

   ..At some point i scanned many of the stuff on my computer..
 Need to do that again..

+* expression-scan is now handling going through asd files, expression-hook or maybe a third package should do it so people creating other data-gatherers don't have to reimplement it.

 * More autodocumentation `:also`s.
 Release something of the 'gil-project' to enable people to use the autodocumentation.
 Perhaps make a markdown or some other that github can show immediately.